Gratings

 Grating Applications

-Manufacturers produce gratings for a wide variety of important building and construction applications, including: increased traction and tread, drainage, separation, ventilation and airflow and sunshade.
-They’re also used as louvers, decorative and ornamental screens, fencing, handrails, perforated walkways, and in pedestrian walkways to cover narrow sewers and drains so they may be walked over.
+Manufacturers produce gratings for a wide range of critical building and construction applications, including enhanced traction and tread, efficient drainage, separation, ventilation and airflow, and sun shading.
+Gratings are also commonly used as louvers, ornamental or decorative screens, fencing, handrails, perforated walkways, and pedestrian covers for narrow sewers and drains, allowing safe passage over these openings.

 Grating Installation

-2. For the most strength, use metal for all your grating supports.
+For maximum structural integrity, use metal materials for all grating supports.

-5. Make sure that any cutouts for circular obstructions are at least 2 inches larger in diameter than the obstruction.
+When making cutouts for circular obstructions, ensure the opening is at least 2 inches larger in diameter than the obstruction itself.

 Standards and Specifications for Grates

-One of the ways that consumers can evaluate grating compatibility and quality is via their ASTM grade.
-ASTM International has developed safety and quality standards for nearly everything, including different types of gratings, such as FRP gratings used in marine construction and shipbuilding (ASTM F 3059-15), and the materials and processes used to make them (steel quality, hot-dipping, galvanization, etc.).
-We highly recommend that you 1) make sure your product has been evaluated and assigned an ASTM quality standard grade, and 2) make sure its grade matches your requirements.
+One of the ways consumers can assess grating compatibility and quality is by checking its ASTM grade.
+ASTM International has established safety and quality standards for nearly all materials and products, including various types of gratings.
+For example, ASTM F 3059-15 outlines standards for FRP gratings commonly used in marine construction and shipbuilding.
+These standards also cover the materials and manufacturing processes involved, such as steel quality, hot-dipping, and galvanization.
+It is strongly recommended that you 1) confirm your product has been evaluated and assigned an ASTM quality standard grade, and 2) ensure that its grade aligns with your specific performance and application requirements.

 Things to Consider When Purchasing Gratings

-To get the best grating for your application, with the right amount of strength, durability, stability and corrosion resistance, work with an experienced grating supplier.
-A supplier can guide you through the complex world of grating materials, patterns and processes.
+To ensure you get the best grating for your application—one that offers the right balance of strength, durability, stability, and corrosion resistance—it’s essential to work with an experienced grating supplier.
+A knowledgeable supplier can help you navigate the many material options, patterns, and manufacturing processes involved in grating production.

 Proper Care for Gratings